For Funeral Professionals

 Except for writing the Nova Scotia Mortuary Law Exam, all other requirements can be submitted to the Nova Scotia Board of Registration prior to arrival in Nova Scotia.

-For applicants licensed in another country, consideration will be given to the applicant’s training and experience on an individual basis.
+For applicants licensed in another country, consideration will be given to the applicant’s training, professional designation, education, and experience on an individual basis.

 Please contact the Nova Scotia Board of Registration to discuss your specific circumstances.